 The CrossWave Pet Pro is fairly versatile.
 It can be used as a dry vacuum on both hard floors and carpets, and it’s actually really good at pickup on both surfaces as well.
 Its main use, though, is washing hard floors.

 Basically, we like to think of it as an electric mop.
-It can pick up huge nasty spills or just be used the way you would a regular mop for routine jobs.
-It has a button for area rugs which changes the spin rate of the brush, but honestly, we can’t imagine it being too effective on area rugs other than for very surface-level cleanings.
+It can pick up huge, nasty spills or just be used the way you would a regular mop for routine jobs.
+It has a button for area rugs, which changes the spin rate of the brush, but honestly, we can’t imagine it being too effective on area rugs other than surface-level cleanings.

 RELATED: Don’t miss our comparison of the Bissell CrossWave Pet Pro vs Shark HydroVac XL and Tineco Floor One S3 Review!